 - In 1982, Thomson-Brandt was renamed Thomson SA and merged with Thomson-CSF.

-The special emphasis on the letters T and H is associated with the names Thomson and Houston, which lie in the company’s historical past.
+The special emphasis on the letters T and H is associated with the names Thomson and Houston, which are part of the company’s historical past.
 American inventors Elihu Thomson and Edwin Houston made significant contributions to the industry.
-They were also at the origins of the parent company Thomson-Houston Electric Company (the future General Electric).
+They were also at the origins of the parent company, Thomson-Houston Electric Company (the future General Electric).
 Its divisions, Société Française Thomson-Houston and Edison-Lalande, became part of French Thomson.

 Interestingly, the French branch was sponsored by entrepreneur François Charles Thompson, who was unrelated to Elihu Thomson, despite the similarity of their last names.
 Ultimately, the brand name is associated with these two historical figures.
 One founded the parent company, and the other its French subsidiary.

 Highlighting these two letters emphasizes the number 2, which is significant for the company.
-Formed by the union of two large enterprises in 1893, the brand was again born by merging two firms into the Thomson Group in 1982.
+Formed by the union of two large enterprises in 1893, the brand was reborn in 1982 as the Thomson Group, the result of a merger.
 In 1999, the single corporation split into two: Thomson Multimedia and Thomson-CSF.

 The inscription’s slant speaks to the aspiration for development and forward movement, while the capital letters signify the brand’s significant role in the market.